 By profession I’m a scientist so I need to be updated on new discoveries, findings, and innovations every single day.

-To accomplish my professional goal, I need to work efficiently and smartly, otherwise, the aforementioned two areas of my life would be affected.
+To accomplish my professional goal, I need to work efficiently and smartly, otherwise, my ‘me time’ and ‘family time’ of my life would be affected.

-The most difficult part in life is to make balance in these three areas.
+The most difficult part in life is to make balance in ‘me time’, ‘family time’, and ‘professional time’.

-It doesn’t happen often, it needs a little bit of practice.
+It doesn’t happen automatically, it needs a little bit of extra effort and practice.

 There are many reasons why it’s difficult to balance but I’m going to mention one which affected my life the most.

-In our life, each of these three areas needs to grow without affecting the other.
+In our life, each of these three areas needs to grow without narrowing the other areas.

-But trust me, nobody is perfect and I’m not the exception.
+But, trust me, nobody is perfect even the most charismatic public figure that we have seen and heard, have problems.
+And, of course, I’m not the exception.

-There are a lot of people who are struggling for this balance.
+There are a lot of people who are struggling for this balance and have failed, and many are ended with bankruptcy, divorce, and chronic disease.

-I’m trying to make this balance but my life doesn’t know this balance automatically unless I teach and practice my life how to balance them.
+I’m learning and trying to nurture this balance but my life doesn’t know this balance automatically unless I practice and dedicate my time on how to balance them.

-This balance for me became possible only when I knew how to say ‘no’ very politely and gently to the activities which have no meaning in my life.
+This balance started to appear in my life once I started to say ‘no’ at least a few times very politely and gently to the activities which have no meaning in my life.

-But the majority of us are very weak to say ‘no’ to, because we don’t want to offend anybody.
+But the majority of us are very weak including my dear wife to say ‘no’ to, because we don’t want to offend anybody around us.

-We have been taught since childhood not to say ‘no’ to others.
+We have been taught since childhood not to say ‘no’ to people around us.

-We look rude and undisciplined in society’s eyes.
+If we say no, we look rude, bad, and undisciplined in society’s eyes.

-Nowadays if somebody invites me or proposes to me to go somewhere or to do something, and if I don’t want to go or don’t like then I simply say ‘no’, thank you for the invitation’.
+Nowadays, I’m matured a bit and if somebody invites me or proposes to me to go somewhere or to do something, and if I don’t want to go or don’t like then I simply say ‘no’, ‘thank you for the invitation’.

 I don’t say and will never say, “oh I’m busy, I don’t have time.”

-Remember, there are always 24 hours in a day, same for all, for me, for Elon Musk, for Joe Biden, for Oprah Winfrey, and for my 6th grader daughter.
+I’m aware that there are always 24 hours in a day, same for all, for me, for Elon Musk, for Donald Trump, for Oprah Winfrey, and for my 9th grader daughter.

 It’s not true that I don’t have time, I have time but maybe not for that specific task.

-I simply said, “little longer ‘noooooo’ with a nice smile, thank youuuu, though.”
+I simply say, “little longer ‘noooooo’ with a nice smile, thank youuuu, though.”

 This part is really hard if we don’t practice, I’m still working on it.

-The most recent type of ‘no’ that I have learnt is no to political news.
-In past years the amount of time that I spent on political news is insanely high when I look back on my life.
+The most recent type of ‘no’ that I have learnt is ‘no’ to political news, gossips, and binge watching.
+In many past years, the amount of time that I spent on political news was insanely high when I look back on my life.
+I regret a lot, how stupid I was.
+But, past is past, learned the lesson, move on with a lesson.

-To be honest, I never learnt anything from political news.
+To be honest, I never learnt anything from political news and political gossips.

-I absorbed everything just as entertainment, it didn’t help a single ounce to improve the quality of any area of my life.
+I absorbed every political news just as an addicted habit, it didn’t help a single ounce to improve the quality of any area of my life.

-I found that spending so much time on political news is not helpful at all.
+As said by professor Caplan, I also experienced that spending so much time on political news and opinions is not helpful at all.

-Most of the political news is intentionally motivated to hook, influence, and addict us, and finally make us morally and intellectually bankrupt.
+Most of the political news is intentionally motivated to hook us like binge watching on Netflix to influence and addict us, and finally make us morally and intellectually bankrupt.

 I don’t think so unless I’m a political leader or I make a living by doing politics.